Coming Home: Memories of Japanese American Resettlement

 In addition to outlining some of the varied challenges facing Japanese American resettlers, this exhibit will explore the process of rebuilding community as well as the individual struggle to come to terms with the larger “camp” experience.

-The exhibit will focus on five collections, each displayed in intimate settings, that reflect the process of coming home.
+The exhibition will focus on five collections, each displayed in intimate settings, that reflect the process of coming home.